 The study of looted vases raises a host of thorny ethical questions.
 Should these vases be published, studied and collected, when doing so will raise the credibility and value of looted objects, potentially leading to further destruction of archaeological sites?
 On the other hand, how can it possibly be ethical to disregard them when they are one of the single greatest resources for Maya scholarship and for the reconstruction of the historical heritage of the Maya people?
 Is there a middle ground?
+As we will see, each scholar and specialist has crafted his or her own solution for these ethical issues.

-While the program itself will restrict its examples to the story of the Maya vases, that story exemplifies issues with ramifications far beyond the world of Maya studies.
-The accompanying web site will have a section specifically addressing some of these wider issues.
-Since the days when Heinrich Schliemann smuggled the gold of Troy out of Turkey and Lord Elgin sawed the friezes off the Parthenon, the relationship between archaeology, collecting and theft has been problematic and full of grey areas.
-We are now entering the great era of repatriation: Italy and Greece are demanding and getting the return of sculptures from American museums; Native Americans are demanding and getting the return of skeletons and the contents of excavated graves; the descendants of European Jews are recovering works of art expropriated by the Nazis; curators have been put on trial for theft.
+While The Royal Cup will restrict its examples to Maya vases, this story exemplifies issues with ramifications far beyond the world of Maya studies.
+The project web site will have a section specifically addressing some of these wider issues.
+Since the days when Heinrich Schliemann smuggled the gold of Troy out of Turkey and Lord Elgin sawed the friezes off the Parthenon, the relationship between archaeology, collecting and theft has been problematic.
+We are now entering the great era of repatriation: Italy and Greece are demanding and getting the return of sculptures from American museums; Native Americans are demanding and getting the return of ancestral skeletons and the contents of excavated graves; the descendants of European Jews are recovering works of art expropriated by the Nazis; curators have been put on trial for theft.
 The policies and attitudes of museums and collectors vary wildly.

 What is the logical end to all this?
 Should all cultural objects be returned to their countries or sites of origin?
-This would be a vast local enrichment and a vast universal impoverishment; only those who could afford to travel broadly would ever have a broad experience of world culture.
+This would be a vast local enrichment and a vast universal impoverishment; only those who could afford to travel extensively would ever have a broad experience of world culture.
 What then is the proper role of collecting, and of museums?

 There are also complex economic issues involved.
-Archaeological sites, among the Maya as elsewhere, are often in impoverished regions.
+Ancient sites, among the Maya as elsewhere, are often in impoverished regions, where archaeological looting can be a way to feed your family.
 In politically unstable regions looting, the drug trade and the military often overlap with increasingly bloody and violent results.
 In recent decades Maya looting alone has become a business worth hundreds of millions annually, distorting local economies.
-Do archaeologists actually contribute to the problem when they train locals in excavation techniques, then leave them unemployed when a project is concluded?
+Do archaeologists actually contribute to the problem when they train local people in excavation techniques, then leave them unemployed when a project is concluded?

-These are highly charged issues, and among the complex network of Maya collectors, dealers, curators, archaeologists and scholars there are strong incentives to avoid discussing them at all.
+These are highly charged issues, and among the complex network of collectors, dealers, curators, and scholars there are strong incentives to avoid discussing them at all.
 The boundaries of legality are often murky, and the boundaries of morality murkier still.
 Strongly stated opinions may indict friends and colleagues, and often institutions and individuals hesitate to stir the waters.
-(While filming Breaking the Maya Code, for example, one of the foremost U.S. museums requested that we not film a major Maya stela featured in their exhibit because doing so might remind the country of origin of its existence.)
+(While filming our documentary Breaking the Maya Code, for example, a major U.S. museum requested that we not film a Maya stela featured in their collection because doing so might remind the country of origin of its existence.)
 Nevertheless, we feel strongly that it is only through open discussion that these issues can be addressed.

-A key component of program distribution will be in-person screenings, discussions and workshops at art and archaeology museums throughout the country, as well as at art and archaeology film festivals and professional conferences.
-The discussions and workshops will address these wider issues.
+A key component of program distribution will be screenings, discussions and workshops at art and archaeology museums, as well as at film festivals, professional conferences and community venues.
 Museum curators, Mesoamerican scholars and collectors, as well as members of local Maya communities, will be encouraged to attend and to participate in these discussions.